-One of the biggest differences between a point-and-shoot camera and an SLR (single-lens reflex) camera is the lens.
+One of the biggest differences between a point-and-shoot camera and an SLR camera is the lens.
 With an SLR, you can swap out lenses to suit different photographic needs, going from an extreme close-up lens to a super-long telephoto, for example.
-Additionally, an SLR lens has a movable focusing ring that gives you the option of focusing manually instead of relying on the camera's autofocus mechanism.
+Additionally, an SLR lens has a movable focusing ring that lets you focus manually instead of relying on the camera's autofocus mechanism.
+Even this basic difference extends your picture-making opportunities in big ways.